ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 3.3 Late payments or disputed invoices

-If we do not receive your payment by the date indicated on the bill, we will charge you the late payment fee set out in the Product Sheet.
+If we do not receive your payment by the date indicated on the bill, we will charge you the late payment fee set out in the Product Sheet or in the Recorded Call.
 You have the right to dispute incorrect calculations or estimates if you inform us promptly, but you must pay your bill in full while a dispute is being resolved.
 If you are correct, we will adjust your bill.
 You are responsible for all legal and collection fees associated with us trying to collect any amounts owing, including Early Exit Fees.

 3.4 Use of deposit